AndrewEllis93/Print-Tuning-Guide/README.md

 **The [above section](#passing-variables-to-print_start) is generally the preferable way to set it up**, as it allows you the most control.

 If your slicer is putting heating g-codes AFTER `PRINT_START` and you want them to happen before (or the inverse, or you want to split it), this would be a simpler way to control the ordering.
-This method only allows you to send temperature g-codes before or after `PRINT_START`, but at least allows you to control the order.
+This method only allows you to send temperature g-codes before or after `PRINT_START`.

 To force the g-code ordering, place any of the following g-codes from the following lists in your start gcode where you desire:
 ### Prusa Slicer / SuperSlicer